A statistical model for quantum spin and photon number states

 \section{Introduction}

 In 1922, physicists Otto Stern and Walther Gerlach reported their experimental results concerning the discrete nature of angular momentum \citep{Bauer2023}.
-The experiment they performed was proposed as a test of the Bohr-Sommerfeld model of the atom, in which electrons were restricted to fixed orbits around the nucleus, a feature known then as ``space quantization'' \citep{SchmidtBoecking2016}.
-While the Bohr-Sommerfeld model was later supplanted, the experimental results of Stern and Gerlach (SG), which showed that the projection of angular momentum was indeed quantized within the spatial frame of their choice, continued to play an important role in the development of modern quantum mechanics (QM).
-Today, sequences of SG detectors are of significant pedagogical importance, often being introduced in the early chapters of undergraduate texts on QM \citep{Griffiths2005}.
+The experiment they performed was proposed as a test of the Bohr-Sommerfeld model of the atom, where electrons were restricted to fixed orbits around the nucleus, a feature known then as ``space quantization'' \citep{SchmidtBoecking2016}.
+Their experiment showed that the projection of angular momentum was indeed quantized along the spatial axis of their choice.
+The Bohr-Sommerfeld model was later supplanted, but the experimental results of Stern and Gerlach (SG) continued to play an important role in the development of modern quantum mechanics (QM).
+Today, sequences of SG detectors are of significant pedagogical importance, often being introduced in the early chapters of undergraduate texts on QM \citep{Sakurai19941995}.

 Wrapped up in the treatment of sequences of SG detectors are many foundational questions in physics.
 There are the familiar ones surrounding QM, such as non-determinism, non-commutativity, and the measurement problem.
 There are also questions about the nature of spin, the intrinsic angular momentum carried by fundamental particles.
 In particular, what is the origin of this degree of freedom, why is it quantized, and what is its relationship to space and time?
-With varying degrees of success, each of these questions has been addressed over the last century.